deralex/presentation-manager-rs/README.md

-# presentation-manager-rs - A manager for HTML5 presentations, written in Rust
+# slideman - a manager for reaveal.js slides, written in Rust

 ## How does it work?